-MULTICARE PUTS PATIENTS FIRST: AGREES TO CREATE $7.5 MILLION ESCROW ACCOUNT TO REPAY PATIENTS DAMAGED BY IMPROPER LIENS IT PLACED ON COURT SETTLEMENTS TO RECOVER MEDICAL BILLS.
+MULTICARE AGREES IN CLASS ACTION LAWSUIT TO PAY $7.5 MILLION IN DAMAGES TO REPAY PATIENTS DAMAGED BY IMPROPER LIENS IT PLACED ON COURT SETTLEMENTS TO RECOVER MEDICAL BILLS.

 As part of a $7.5 million settlement reached this week, Tacoma health care giant MultiCare Health System has agreed to invalidate many of the improperly notarized liens it had placed on patients’ court settlements after they were injured due to another driver’s negligence.
 Pierce County Superior Court Judge Jerry T. Costello granted preliminary approval for resolution of the class‐action lawsuit against MultiCare this morning.